 The AD configuration for virtual directory ‘owa’ already exists in ‘CN=xxx’ , please remove this AD configuration manually.

-This error occurred because the IIS metabase left a record of the created virtual directory, which prevents the New-EcpVirtualDirectory cmdlet from creating a new directory.
+This error occurs because the IIS metabase contains a record of the virtual directory that was created, which prevents the New-EcpVirtualDirectory cmdlet from creating a new directory.

 The Remove-XXXVirtualDirectory cmdlet removes the Exchange virtual directory from AD.

 Run the ADSI Edit tool and connect to your domain configuration.
 Go to the following directory configuration partition: CN=Configuration > CN=Services > CN= Microsoft Exchange > CN=YourExchangeName > CN=Administrative Groups > CN=Exchange Administrative Groups > CN=Servers > CN=YourExchangeServerName > CN=Protocols > CN=HTTP.
 Find the virtual directory you want to recreate in this partition.